Vacation rentals in Log Cabin

 Prefer to bring your own vessel?
 Log Cabin, Texas, has a four-lane ramp, usable at various water levels.
 Keep an eye out for aquatic birds that breed on the lake’s islands, which are off-limits to people.
 Visitors often combine Cedar Creek Lake with golfing and exploring trails on foot, horseback, or ATV.
 Take things up a notch with the arcades and amusement rides in Seven Points.
 Or chill out with a local handcrafted beer and a great meal at one of Gun Barrel City’s restaurants.

-When is the best time to stay in a vacation rental in Log Cabin?
+The best time to stay in a vacation rental in Log Cabin

 Cold winters segue into rainy March weather and unpredictable spring temperatures.
 Summer brings some serious heat, making water activities almost essential then.
 For consistent highs in the 70s to 85 degrees Fahrenheit range, visit in October, April, or May.
 Log Cabin’s big events tend to be city council meetings, so you might look to the surrounding area instead for your fix of fun.
 April brings the Kemp Annual Wildflower Festival, which promotes sustainability and historic revitalization.
 Spring visitors also flock to May’s Old Fiddlers' Contest & Reunion and a Juneteenth Parade dedicated to the first Black-Cherokee cowboy film star.
 Some credit a resident of nearby Athens, Texas, with inventing the hamburger in 1880.
 A late-September bash celebrates this occasion 13 miles east of Log Cabin.